cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <i>string</i>
 </td>
 <td>
-   <p>The first recoverability point, stored as a date in RFC3339 format</p>
+   <p>The first recoverability point, stored as a date in RFC3339 format.
+This field is calculated from the content of FirstRecoverabilityPointByMethod</p>
 </td>
 </tr>
 <tr><td><code>firstRecoverabilityPointByMethod</code><br/>